Brantford urges province to prioritize new hospital

 According to the Brant Community Healthcare System (BCHS), the hospital currently offers 299 acute care beds and serves Brantford, Brant County, Six Nations of the Grand River and Mississaugas of the Credit First Nation.

-Last fall, a major renovation project began with improvements to the emergency department.
+The hospital also began a major renovation project for the emergency department.
 The BCHS said the buildings where the emergency department is located are 64 and 56-years-old and although there have been some renovations over the years, the building was showing its age and no longer meeting patient needs.

 Some of the work included a new emergency department entrance, renovated patient entry, triage, waiting and registration areas, a new Indigenous family room and upgraded ambulance and EMS parking and drop-off areas.